Parent Must Know List

 Redwood's Bus Co-ordinator designs and organizes all the routes safely and efficiently.
 Departure from camp is between 3:00 and 3:15 P.M.
 It is important that someone is at home to greet the camper from 3:45 P.M. onward.

-The morning and afternoon bus schedule can be affected by differences in weekly attendance and traffic.
+The AM and PM bus schedule can be affected by differences in weekly attendance and traffic.
 Parents should expect some fluctuations in pick-up and drop-off times throughout the summer.
 In order to minimize overall travelling time, please make sure your child is ready in the morning.

-If your child is missing the day at camp, please place the Redwood no bus sign in your window and the bus will go by without stopping.
-If you know ahead that your child will not be attending camp, please call the office to inform us.
+If your child will be missing a day of camp, please call the office to inform us.
 Please note that we cannot accept requests for campers to be picked up from or be delivered to any address different than their usual pick up and drop off routine.

 Campers should be dressed according to the weather when they leave in the morning.
 They should carry in their knapsacks the clothing they may require for the forecasted weather.
 On cloudy or rainy days, the campers should bring rainboots, a raincoat, and extra socks.
 Running shoes are recommended, not flip-flops.

 Special Redwood ID cards are given to families driving their children to camp.
 Please contact us with the names of family members, babysitters, and/or guardians who will be authorized to pick up your children.
-The ID cards will be sent to you by mail, or given to you on the first day your child is attending camp.
+The ID cards will be given to you on the first day your child is attending camp.

 Arrival during Camp Hours